 Hitting the road in support of your latest songs can be an exciting experience.
-Even so, it's important to remember that touring isn't just a chance to travel and meet your fans, but also a chance to bring in income.
-Taking care of business before you leave home can be the difference between making money and returning with little or nothing to show for all your hard work.
-Every experience is different, we get that, so here are just a few things to keep in mind when you’re preparing to go on tour:
+Even so, it's important to remember that touring isn't just an opportunity to travel and meet fans; it’s also a chance to bring in income.
+Taking care of business before you leave home can be the difference between earning a living and returning with little or nothing to show for all your hard work.
+Every experience is different — we get that — so here are a few things to keep in mind when you’re preparing to go on tour:

-Make sure your contracts are signed.
 It sounds obvious, but no one wants to show up at a gig to discover they’re not expected.
 Make sure you have a copy of your booking email in hand, as a verbal agreement is impossible to enforce.
-If you make sure the promoter or booking agent gives you a deposit before you play, you're also less likely to get a last-minute cancellation, too.
-Another deal worth signing is one for insurance on your gear in case of theft, fire, or other disasters.
+If you make sure the promoter or booking agent gives you a deposit before you play, you're also less likely to get a last-minute cancellation.
+Another deal worth signing is insurance on your gear in case of theft, fire, or other disasters.

-Discuss payment.
-Checks can bounce, promoters can try to weasel out of paying taxes, and other speed bumps can chip away at your cut.
-Make sure that the promoter pays the tax for the deposit as well as the rest of what you're owed, because the IRS will be expecting you to pass that along – and it doesn't matter if you forgot to collect it.
-Also make sure you know the name and contact information for the person who will be paying you, so they know where to meet you after the gig.
+Checks can bounce, and other speed bumps can chip away at your cut.
+Make sure the promoter pays the tax for your deposit as well as the rest of what you're owed, because the IRS will be expecting you to pass that along; it doesn't matter if you forgot to collect it.
+Also, make sure you know the name and contact information of the person who will be paying you, so they know where to meet you after the gig.

-Be prepared for challenges abroad.
-We may feel we live in a world without borders these days, there are some issues to keep in mind when traveling outside of the US.
-While your phone may work in Europe, you may also rack up roaming fees that could tack on hundreds to your bill.
+We may feel like we live in a world without borders these days, but there are some issues to keep in mind when traveling outside of the U.S. While your phone may work in Europe, you may also rack up roaming fees that tack hundreds onto your bill.
 Find out if there's a way to temporarily change your plan, rent a phone, or just limit your usage.
-Also, make sure you have everything you need to enter other countries, whether that's an updated passport, a work VISA, a gear manifest, a merch manifest, your tour dates, or all of the above.
+Also make sure you have everything you need to enter other countries, whether that's an updated passport, a work visa, a gear and merch manifest, your tour dates, or all of the above.
 More than a few artists have been turned away at a border crossing, resulting in canceled show dates and lost revenue.

-To make sure you're collecting all your performance and mechanical royalties globally, register for a Songtrust account today!
+To make sure you're collecting all your royalties globally, register for a Songtrust account today!